alyssahusna44/fyp-skillswap-app/README.md

-# UniKL TutorFind – Final Year Project by Azwin & Alyssa
+# UniKL TutorFind – Final Year Project by Alyssa & Azwin

-**UniKL TutorFind** is a peer-to-peer skill-matching application developed as a Final Year Project for Universiti Kuala Lumpur.
-The app enables users to exchange skills by matching learners with tutors and communicating via in-app chat.
+**UniKL TutorFind** is an app developed as a Final Year Project for Universiti Kuala Lumpur.
+We plan so that the app enables users to exchange skills by matching learners with tutors and communicating via in-app chat.

 ## Tech Stack